subtitleone/configs/README.md

 ## Terms

-You agree to contribute on a voluntary basis with no compensation nor claim of ownership or intellectual property whatsoever redeemable.
+You agree to contribute without compensation, claim of ownership or intellectual property whatsoever.